This post contains Amazon affiliate links which means that if you buy through my link I receive a small fee at no additional cost to you.

-If you have a range of ages in your children and still want to attempt a family read-aloud time, then it is best to select a book which is interesting enough for your older children, but not too intense for the younger ones.
+If you have a range of ages in your children and still want to attempt a family read-aloud time, then it is best to select a book that is interesting enough for your older children, but not too intense for the younger ones.
 You can expect that under fives will need a quiet toy to play with while listening since the lack of illustrations in moat chapter books will leave them searching for visual stimulation.
 A series can be a fun choice to read as a family since it gives your children more investment in the characters.

-The number one series I recommend for a family read aloud is Arthur Ransome’s Swallows and Amazons.
+The number one series I recommend for a family read-aloud is Arthur Ransome’s Swallows and Amazons.
 Both you and your child will enjoy the adventures and misadventures of the four Walker children, responsible John, motherly Susan, dreamy Titty, and active Roger, and their friends wild Nancy, timid Peggy, bookish Dick, and his twin cheerful Dot.
 The Swallows and Amazons’ adventures take them all over England, out on the ocean, and even to China.
 Arthur Ransome’s fine writing and skill as a storyteller make the books in this series true classics.
 There are 12 books in the series, all wonderful, so plenty of hours of reading!
-Our favorites are Winter Holiday (Swallows & Amazons)
+Our favorites are Winter Holiday (Swallows & Amazons and The Picts & the Martyrs (Swallows & Amazons, but really all the books are worth reading.

 The Good Master and The Singing Tree

 by Kate Seredy are amazing books about a Hungarian family in the 1930’s.
 The first book describes how Jansci’s patient family gentles his wild young cousin Kate and also offers a lovely portrait of life, tradition, and cultures in Catholic Hungary.
 The second book is a bit more intense, describing the dark War years’ impact on the family farm and the children.
+This second book is better for older listeners, perhaps ten and up.

-What better choice to read to a Catholic family then a book about saints?
+What better choice to read to a Catholic family than a book about saints?
 Mary Fabyan Windeatt‘s books are my favorite for this purpose.
 The language is simple enough for younger listeners, but the books also have solid content and details to engage older listeners.
 She wrote about a wide variety of saints so there are many choices!

 Laura Ingalls Wilder’s The Little House series is an American family classic.
 Not only do these books provide a realistic historical portrait of pioneer life, they also offer many life lessons about hard work, compassion, kindness, forgiveness, and perseverance.
 And of course they also provide an enjoyable story line.
 Girls will identify with these more than boys since all the books except Farmer Boy are about the Wilder girls, but boys can still enjoy these classic all-American stories.